pcmillerAcme/docs/index.md

 ![Acme Animated gif](https://api.acme.codes/acmePivot 'Animated Code')

-An immediate 'gif' resource GET request will initially result in a 404 File Not Found Error, because the service has not completed creating the file.
+Note: An immediate 'gif' resource GET request will initially result in a 404 File Not Found Error, because the service has not completed creating the file.
 The error return page will contain a message clarifying the reason for the temporary failure.
-The below Standard Request workflow shows how to avoid this error.
+The below Standard Request workflow shows how to avoid this error entirely.

 ## Standard Request